 How To Make A DC Motor (Video)

-Electrical devices such as refrigerator, television and vacuum cleaners require electricity to operate.
+Electrical devices require electricity to operate.

 Do you know how electricity is created?